 Scam Emails

 Notwithstanding the contents of the calls and emails, we wish to stress that the CA and OFCA have never originated and will not originate such calls or such emails.
 In case of receiving them, you are advised not to answer these calls or give replies to these emails at the first place.
-Under no circumstances should you disclose your personal information to strangers during telephone conversations or in emails, or provide them with money or goods/services at their request.
+Under no circumstances should you disclose your personal information to strangers during telephone conversations or in emails, or transfer money to them at their request.
 Please do not click on hyperlinks embedded in suspicious emails as well.

 We also urge you to stay alert and report any suspected fraudulent calls or scam emails to the Police (https://www.police.gov.hk/ppp_en/contact_us.html#e_form).